Lagares homers twice as Mets cap sweep of D-backs

 The Mets (76-70) outscored the Diamondbacks (75-72) by a 20-1 margin in the final two games and 26-4 overall to leapfrog Arizona, which began the series 2 1/2 games ahead of New York, in the gaggle of National League teams pursuing a wild card.

-The Mets entered Thursday two games behind the Milwaukee Brewers and Chicago Cubs, who shared the second wild card.
-The Brewers beat the Miami Marlins, 3-2, while the Cubs visited the San Diego Padres later Thursday afternoon.
+The Mets began the day two games behind the Milwaukee Brewers and Chicago Cubs, who shared the second wild card.
+The Brewers beat the Miami Marlins 3-2 and the Cubs defeated the San Diego Padres 4-1 on Thursday.

 Lagares, who has been known mostly for his Gold Glove-caliber defense in center field since joining the Mets in 2013, capped a five-run third inning with his first career grand slam to give New York a 6-0 lead.
 All five runs were unearned due to a one-out error throwing error on Diamondbacks shortstop Nick Ahmed.